Located near Sundance Square and the Botanical and Water Gardens, the intermodal transportation center is known for its soaring clock tower.

 - Trinity Railway Express (TRE) commuter rail

-The Amtrak station in Fort Worth is part of a modern facility constructed of brick and trimmed in regional stone.
-It reflects the influence of past rail stations in its hip-roofed design and decoration.
-Designed by the Fort Worth architectural firm of Gideon Toal, the station stands in an area that was once a bustling commercial and warehouse district on the northeast side of the city, near Sundance Square.
-Its 70-foot four-faced clock tower now presents a striking landmark in that part of the city, which was once a center of commerce for the African-American community in Fort Worth.
+Designed by the Fort Worth architectural firm of Gideon Toal, the ITC pays homage to rail stations of the past in its form and materials.
+The station stands in an area that was once a bustling commercial and warehouse district on the northeast side of the city, near Sundance Square.
+Its 70-foot high, four-faced clock tower now presents a striking landmark in a section of Fort Worth that was once a center of commerce for the African-American community.

 The ITC, built with federal and local funding of $14 million, spans 31,000 square feet.
-Plans for this substantial center began in the 1990s after studies showed that intermodal transportation facilities would encourage people to use one or more of the services and reduce congestion and pollution.
-Some earlier plans, made around 1979, called for redevelopment of the former Texas and Pacific (T&P) depot into modern office spaces.
-Developers wanted federal funding for that project, but were required to demonstrate that the project would create a connection point for trains, buses, cars, and other transportation modes, a challenge given the T&P depot’s distance south of downtown Fort Worth.
+Planning for the station began in the 1990s after studies showed that intermodal transportation facilities would encourage people to use one or more of the services and reduce congestion and pollution.
+Some earlier plans, made around 1979, called for redevelopment of the former Texas and Pacific Railway (T&P) depot into modern office spaces.
+Developers wanted federal funding for that project, but were required to demonstrate that it would create a connection point for trains, buses, cars and other transportation modes, a challenge given the T&P depot’s distance south of downtown Fort Worth.

-In the 1990s, politicians and downtown leaders successfully moved for the ITC to be built not at the T&P building or at the Santa Fe depot, the then-current Amtrak stop, but at Ninth and Jones streets, closer to downtown employers, Sundance Square, the Botanical and Water Gardens, and other city attractions.
-The inauguration of the TRE at the same time the Intermodal Transportation Center opened was hailed as a major improvement for the metropolitan area, linking Fort Worth with Dallas by rail for the first time in 67 years.
+Politicians and downtown leaders successfully moved for the ITC to be built not at the T&P building nor at Union Depot, then used by Amtrak, but at Ninth and Jones streets, closer to downtown employers, Sundance Square, the Botanical and Water Gardens and other city attractions.
+The inauguration of TRE service at the same time the ITC opened was hailed as a major improvement for the metropolitan area, linking Fort Worth with Dallas by commuter rail for the first time in 67 years.

-Visual arts are an integral part of the station, in addition to its architectural amenities.
-As part of its shady breezeway, a five-part mural in shaped clay tiles depicts the history of African-American businesses and life, on the site of the ITC, between 1865 and 1940.
-Also on display is a restored trolley-like car from the Crimson Limited interurban railroad that ran between Dallas and Fort Worth.
+Visual arts are an integral part of the ITC.
+As part of its shady breezeway, a five-part mural in clay tiles depicts the history of African-American businesses and life in the neighborhood between 1865 and 1940.
+Also on display is a restored trolley car from the Crimson Limited interurban railroad that ran between Dallas and Fort Worth.
 The interurban railcar, operated by the Northern Texas Traction Company, ceased operation in 1934.
-The shaded courtyard also leads to a life-sized interactive game board designed by local artist, Joan Zalenski.
+The shaded courtyard also leads to a life-sized interactive game board designed by local artist Joan Zalenski.

-The Beaux Arts-styled Santa Fe depot, now called the Ashton Depot, was opened on March 1, 1899.
-The architects are unknown, but the builders were David Smith and John Bardon.
-The depot was renovated and modernized in 1938 as part of a program by the Fort Worth Union Passenger Station and the Santa Fe Railroad, and served several lines until 1960, when the Santa Fe became the sole railroad using the facility.
-Amtrak operated passenger rail service from the building between 1973 and 1995.
-This building was placed on the National Register of Historic Places and designated a Recorded Texas Historic Landmark in 1970.
-Shirlee and Taylor Gandy purchased the depot in 1999 and restored the structure to its original beauty and distinctiveness, including its original stained glass windows, barrel-vaulted ceilings, and marble floors.
-Today it functions as a meeting and banquet facility for the Ashton Hotel.
+Union Depot was renovated and modernized in 1938 as part of a program undertaken by the Fort Worth Union Passenger Station Company and the Santa Fe.
+In 1960, the Santa Fe became the sole railroad using the facility, and was later succeeded by Amtrak.
+The building was placed on the National Register of Historic Places and designated a Recorded Texas Historic Landmark in 1970.
+Shirlee and Taylor Gandy purchased the depot in 1999.
+Following Amtrak's departure, they restored the structure to its original beauty and distinctiveness.
+Today it functions as a popular meeting and banquet facility.

 Major General William Jenkins Worth, who had been second in command to Zachary Taylor in the Mexican-American war, proposed a line of ten forts to mark the Western Texas frontier from Eagle Pass to the confluence of the West Fork and Clear Fork of the Trinity River.
 Though Worth died of cholera before he saw his plan carried out, his successor named the camp at the confluence of these forks for him when it was established in 1849.
 After flooding, the fort was moved to the top of the bluff, where the courthouse still stands today.
 The Army abandoned the fort in 1853, but settlers remained, claiming the area for their own in spite of significant threat from the local Native Americans.